andreaskaempf/mlcode/README.md

 ## Decision Tree

-Only does classification for now, using floating point columns in a dataframe, label has to be a string column.
-See example using Iris data set:
+Only does classification for now, using integer, floating point, or categorical (string) columns in a dataframe.
+The label you are training on has to be a string column.
+See example using Iris data set (there is a second demo using the Titanic data set):

     // Build and train a tree
 	df, _rr := dataframe.ReadCSV("data/iris.csv")